Learn about your initial and ongoing customer due diligence (CDD) obligations for existing customers.

 You must complete initial CDD on a pre-commencement customer if either:

-• a suspicious matter report obligation arises in relation to the customer
+• a suspicious matter report (SMR) obligation arises in relation to the customer

 • there’s a significant change in the nature and purpose of the business relationship, which results in the customer’s money laundering, terrorism financing and proliferation financing risk (we refer to these as ML/TF risks) being medium or high.